nosherwan537/Library-Management-JAVA-Swing/README.md

 1) Create a MySQL database named library.

+2) USE that database by running the command USE library.

-2) Run the SQL script library_file.sql provided in the repository to create the necessary tables.
+3) Run the SQL script library_file.sql provided in the repository to create the necessary tables, run script preferably on mySQL workbench to avoid errors .

-3) Open the project in your IntelliJ IDEA IDE preferably to avoid compatibility issue of SWING GUI Designer.
+4) Open the project in your IntelliJ IDEA IDE preferably to avoid compatibility issue of SWING GUI Designer.

 Update the database connection details in the LIBRARY.java file: